embeepea/blog.embeepea.me/_posts/2014-01-21-x11-forwarding-from-headless-vm.markdown

 Apparently xauth has to be present on the server (the VM in my case), because when the local ssh client attempts to set up X11 forwarding, it uses xauth to set up the authorization information used to connect to the local X server.
+Usually when I want to tunnel and X11 display over an ssh connection, I'm ssh-ing to a system that is running an X server, so all the software associated with X, including xauth, is already installed.
+In this case, however, I was connecting to a headless server which did not have X.
+That's OK -- it isn't necessary for X itself to be installed on a remote system in order for X clients on it to be able to create windows on the X server running on your local system.
+But apparently, as I figured out today, xauth has to be installed.
 So, in addition to the above ssh/ssd config changes,

     sudo yum install xorg-x11-xauth